MohamadSalamaMouse/STRINGIFY/README.md

 ---
 ## Demo video
 To get more information we uploaded a demo video for more explanation, which you can access by pressing [Here]()

-## Feedback
-IF you have any feedback, please reach out to us at mohamed.11021@stemgharbiya.moe.edu.eg

 ## Team Members